 Treatments For Adenovirus 1 In Dogs

-Treatment for adenovirus 1 infection in dogs is aimed at reducing the severity of symptoms, as there is no cure for adenovirus 1.
-Antibiotics are not effective for fighting viruses, but they may be prescribed to reduce the risk of a secondary bacterial infection that may result from having a weakened immune system.
-Intravenous fluids may be given to re-hydrate and restore electrolyte levels.
-In severe cases, blood transfusions may be needed.
-Dietary changes may be prescribed.
+Treatment for adenovirus 1 infection in dogs is aimed at reducing the severity of symptoms because there is no cure for adenovirus 1.
+Antibiotics are not effective for fighting viruses, but vets may prescribe them to reduce the risk of a secondary bacterial infection that may result from having a weakened immune system.

 Dogs may suffer tissue damage as a result of the infection, particularly in the eyes.
-Dogs that have suffered from adenovirus may be sensitive to bright light or may experience pain in their eyes.
-Some veterinarians will prescribe pain medication to reduce symptoms.
+Dogs who’ve suffered from adenovirus may have sensitivity to bright light or may experience pain in their eyes.
+Some vets will prescribe pain medication to reduce symptoms.